Choose another writer in this calendar:

 Although Machiavelli's songs and poems often expressed feelings of loss and sorrow, his plays reveal his humorous side.
 Many critics regard La Mandragola, a big hit at its time, as the best comedy of the Italian Renaissance.
 Popes and princes requested its performances at their courts.
 Shortly after its initial run at the Orti Oricellari, La Mandragola was staged for Pope Leo X and his cardinals in the Vatican in the spring of 1520.
 The storyline, which revolves around a slow-witted husband, young wife, lover, and love potion, was mostly borrowed from Boccaccio's Decameron.
 La Clizia, adopted from Plautus's Casina, did not gain similar popularity.

-Discorsi sopra la prima deca di Tito Livio (1531) and Il Principe (1532, The Prince) are , Machiavelli's best known works.
+Discorsi sopra la prima deca di Tito Livio (1531) and Il Principe (1532, The Prince), which were not published during Machiavelli's life, are his best known works.
 Their main theme is that all means may be used in order to maintain authority, and that the worst acts of the ruler are justified by the treachery of the government.
 "There is nothing more difficult to take in hand, more perilous to conduct, or more uncertain in its success, than to take the lead in the introduction of a new order of things." (in The Prince) Discorsi was written in direct opposition to Dante's De Monarchia, which defended the Pope and the Holy Roman Empire.
 Dante argued for unity, but Machiavelli saw that conflicts are the key to a state's succees.
 His model was the republican Rome, or his image of it, not the contemporary Christian Rome.

 Many of Machiavelli's thoughts, as "it is much more secure to be feared, than to be loved" or "it is much safer for a prince to be feared than loved, if he is to fail in one of the two", have lived for centuries as slogans.
 And his notion "All armed prophets have conquered and unarmed ones failed" could be approved by contemporary fanatical religious leaders.